dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ### What the Chart Reveals

 **Mild seasonality, not strong seasonality.** Revenue dips in Q1 each year, spikes in Q2, declines through Q3, then rises into Q4.
-The seasonal index ranges from 0.85 (February) to 1.19 (December) — present but not dramatic.
-This aligns with typical consumer behavior: post-holiday slowdowns, mid-year engagement, and Q4 promotional lift.
+The seasonal index ranges from 0.85 (February) to 1.19 (December): present but not dramatic.
+This aligns with typical consumer behavior (post-holiday slowdowns, mid-year engagement, and Q4 promotional lift).
 A marketing director would plan around this, but it's not the kind of seasonality that drives the business.

 **Growth is decelerating.** The YoY line tells the more important story.
 Early growth was ~75% year-over-year (a new business scaling up).
 By 2023–2024 it drops to ~10–25%.
 By late 2025 it's approaching 0% and trending negative.
-Revenue is still *up* — but the rate of growth is slowing.
-For a marketing director, this is the difference between "we're doing great" and "we're doing great but momentum is slowing, and now is the time to invest in retention before it flattens."
+Revenue is still *up*, but the rate of growth is slowing.
+For a marketing director, this is the difference between "we're doing great" and "momentum is slowing, and now is the time to invest in retention before it flattens."

 **The growth curve is unusually smooth.** Real businesses don't grow this evenly.
-There are no shocks — no competitor launches, no viral moments, no recession dips.
+There are no shocks, no competitor launches, no viral moments, no recession dips.
 That smoothness likely reflects the steady rate at which customers were added to the expanded database.
 It doesn't invalidate the analysis, but it means the growth deceleration is structural (the customer addition rate is slowing or capped) rather than market-driven.

 ### Business Insights